About the Profession

 Here are a few more examples:

 - Forbes, Best Master’s Degrees for Jobs: Physician Assistant Studies rated within the top 10 for best master’s degree based on mid-career median pay, projected employment increase, and job growth.

 - Glassdoor (2017), 25 Highest Paying Jobs in America: Physician Assistant ranked in the top 10 highest paying jobs in the nation (and, with more position openings than any other professions on the list)

 - Linked-In (2017), 20 Most Promising Jobs: Physician Assistant ranked as 13th most promising job of 2017.

 - U.S Bureau of Labor Statistics: “Employment of physician assistants is projected to grow 30 percent from 2014 to 2024, much faster than the average for all occupations.
-As demand for healthcare services grows, physician assistants will be needed to provide care to patients.”
+As the demand for healthcare services grows, physician assistants will be needed to provide care to patients.”

 - USA Today, Where the Jobs Are: Physician Assistant positions are rated among the best jobs with the highest growth and wage prospects